Recent updates to the Transportation and Parking regulations will be noted in red font for your convenience.Introduction

 THE SPEED LIMIT ON THE CUA CAMPUS IS 15 MPH AT ALL TIMES.

 Permits are required to park at The Catholic University of America 24 hours a day, seven days a week.
 Permit types are used to designate parking locations on campus.
 For the most up-to-date parking information, please visit parking.catholic.edu.
 Students, faculty, and staff may purchase either a surface parking permit or a garage permit.
 Residential students with a vehicle on-campus must purchase a resident permit.
 Parking is available on a "first-come, first-served" basis.
-Individuals may purchase only one vehicle hangtag permit, so long as they or a family member are the registered vehicle owner.
-Vehicle registration should be presented when picking up a permit, and the Office of Transportation and Parking Services reserves the right to request and/or look-up vehicle registration information.
-Permits are transferable between different vehicles owned or operated by the individual registering.
+Individuals may purchase a virtual permit and register a vehicle, so long as they or a family member are the registered vehicle owner.
+The Office of Transportation and Parking Services reserves the right to request and/or look-up vehicle registration information.
 A maximum of three vehicles may be registered per owner/operator and complete vehicle information must be submitted in order for the vehicle to be recognized as an alternate.
 If an owner/operator registers more than one vehicle, only one vehicle may be parked on campus at the same time.
 All permits are non-transferable and can only be used by the individual who purchased it.
 Permit privelages may be revoked for any individuals found sharing permits.
-Parking overnight is prohibited between midnight and 7 a.m. for staff, faculty, and commuting student permit holders.
-Vehicles displaying a valid residential parking permit from The Catholic University of America are allowed to park on campus 24 hours a day.
+Parking overnight is prohibited unless a corresponding overnight permit is purchased.
+Only vehicles with a valid residential or overnight parking permit from The Catholic University of America are allowed to park on campus 24 hours a day.

 Per University policy, resident freshmen and sophomores are not allowed to purchase parking permits nor bring vehicles to campus.